laneboysrc/rc-light-controller/mk4-tlc5940-lpc812/doc/light-programs.md

     This variable is incremented every time six CH3-clicks are performed.
 Useful to control different sequences in a light program.

-- **light-switch-position**

-    This variable reflects the current position of the virtual light switch.
-It can be modified by light programs to turn the light switch to a specific position as well.

 - **gear**

     If the configuration has the control of a gearbox servo enabled, this variable reflects the current gear.
 The light program can also change to a new gear.
 If an invalid gear number is assigned then the assignment is ignored and reverted back to the current gear once the light program execution yields.

+- **hazard**

+    Writing to this variable allows light programs to turn the hazard lights on or off.
+    Write a value of *1* to switch the hazard lights on, or *0* to turn the hazard lights off.
+    This variable should not be used as write-only variable, when reading its value it is undeterministic.
+If you want to execute light programs instructions based on whether hazard lights are active or not, then use the *hazard* car state (see below).

+- **light-switch-position**

+    This variable reflects the current position of the virtual light switch.
+It can be modified by light programs to turn the light switch to a specific position as well.

+- **program-state-0 .. program-state-4**

+    These variables allow software-triggering of light programs.
+Each of them has an associated run condition, for example ``run when program-state-3``.
+    The light program runs when the variable has a value other than 0.

 - **servo**